Kelowna BC

 Major General Rodney F.L.
 Keller - C.B.E., Croix de Guerre Permanent force commission in the P.P.C.L.I. and Commander in Chief of the Second Canadian Division overseas/WW2.

-Born in Kelowna, son of Dr. and Mrs. Herman Keller (Dr. Keller was the second physician to arrive in Kelowna, in 1900).
+Born in Tetbury, England in 1900, son of Dr. and Mrs. Herman Keller (Dr. Keller was the second physician to arrive in Kelowna).

 General Keller served as a Kelowna alderman following WW2, and was Honorary Colonel of the B.C.
 Dragoons until his death in 1953.